 Hamilton died in 1932 at age 64.

 Blair T. Hunt was right on Hamilton’s heels and no doubt learned much from his predecessor.
 Hunt, born in 1888, began teaching in Memphis City Schools in 1913.
-He earned his degree at LeMoyne and Morehouse College and did graduate work at Tennessee State University and Harvard.
-He began his tenure as principal at Booker T. Washington High School in 1932, and he served in that role for 24 years.
+He was educated at LeMoyne and Morehouse College and did graduate work at Tennessee State University and Harvard.
+In 1932, he was named principal of Booker T. Washington High School, where he served for 24 years.

 He inherited a brass bell from Hamilton and carried it everywhere.
 Legend has it that his students responded so well to the sound of his bell that when the school football team needed a touchdown, all Hunt had to do was ring the bell and the team would score.